Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM: Detection Algorithms for ZP-AFDM

 \section{Detection Algorithms for ZP-AFDM}

 In this section, the ML detector is first presented, followed by the conventional MMSE detector.
-Furthermore, we propose low-complexity MMSE and MRC-TD detectors by exploiting the lower-triangular sparsity structure of the TD channel matrix.
-Finally, the detector complexity is analyzed.
+Furthermore, we propose low-complexity MMSE and MRC-TD detectors by exploiting the {sparse and} lower-triangular structure of the TD channel matrix.
+Finally, the complexity of the detectors is analyzed.